-Often, the back side of ceramic soap dish and towel rod accessories there are small holes.
+Often, on the backside of the ceramic soap dish and towel rod accessories, there are small holes.
 These holes should not be covered up in the course of buttering the adhesive on the back as condensation can build up inside of them and cause them to pop off the wall.

 Run a bead of silicone caulk around the edge of the tub where the tile meets it along the top and the base at the floor level.
 Also, caulk around the plumbing pipes and behind the rims of the soap dish and any towel rods.

 After the grout has completely dried and cured you'll want to seal the grout.
-For moisture areas use a silicone based sealer that will hold up well.
+For inside corners, use a silicone based caulking that will hold up well.
 You should wait between 3 days and 2 weeks before you apply the sealer so read the manufacturer's label on the grout and sealer to be sure of the correct dry time.